Article

 Your proposal is your sales pitch.
 It's how you quickly demonstrate that you're interested and qualified for the project.
 Every project and client is different.
 Take the time to personalize each proposal, explaining your experience with the needed skills and answering any questions.

-First, read the job posting and make sure that it's the right fit.
+When writing an Upwork proposal, first make sure you read the job posting carefully to see if it’s the right fit.
 After that, make a list of all of the skills the project needs.
 As you draft your proposal, include the relevant skills and experiences in a short summary.

 Set competitive rates

 Know your value as a freelancer, but keep your rates competitive.
 Finding the right balance is important.
 Freelance rates are often based on skill and experience.
-The hourly rates guide can help you get a better idea of what other independent professionals charge for similar skills.
+Research what other freelancers with similar skills and level of experience are charging to find the average rate range for your skill.

-If you're new to freelancing, you can set your rate to the lower end of the average range and slowly raise it as the demand for your services grows.
-When bidding on ongoing or longer-term hourly projects, you can include a scheduled rate increase with your proposal.
+If you're new to freelancing, you can set your rate at the lower end of the average range and slowly raise it as the demand for your services grows.
+When bidding on ongoing or longer-term hourly projects, you have the option to include a scheduled rate increase with your proposal.

 When you’re unsure how much to bid for a fixed-price project, start by estimating how many hours it will take you.
-Then, you can multiply that by what your average hourly rate is.
-Deciding how much to charge for a fixed-price project can be tricky as you may not know exactly how much time it will take you.
+Then, you can multiply that by your average hourly rate.
+Deciding how much to charge for a fixed-price project can be tricky, as you may not know exactly how much time it will take you.
 You'll get a better idea as you gain more experience and complete similar types of jobs.

 Stay active and engaged

-Make sure you don't miss any messages or job invites by installing the Upwork app on your phone and laptop and turning notifications on.
+Make sure you don't miss any messages or job invites by installing the Upwork app on your phone and laptop and turning on notifications.
 The mobile app lets you respond to messages on the go.
 As a freelancer, communicating effectively with clients is key to success.

 Seek feedback and ask for testimonials